edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 ### Origin Server

 Once the asset has been cached on a POP, all future requests from the region served by that POP will be served directly from that POP while the cached content's TTL has not expired.
 Once the TTL has expired, an edge server from that POP may [revalidate](#revalidation) the asset with either an Origin Shield POP or the origin server.
-The request flow for an origin that does not have Origin Shield is illustrated below.
+The request flow for an origin configuration on which Origin Shield has not been enabled is illustrated below.

 ![](/images/v7/performance/request-flow-edge-origin.png)